 (b) the linear nature of the piano makes it easier to understand this instrument than many others

-(c) playing piano tends to give students a good general musical foundation
+(c) playing the piano tends to give students a good general musical foundation

-(d) learning piano music helps students more easily acquire knowledge about music theory
+(d) learning the piano helps students more easily acquire knowledge about music theory

 (e) the piano can easily be used to accompany the voice and any other instrument